Skip to main content

 Current projects and news

-The current proposed projects for the Ngāmotu New Plymouth City Centre Strategy are being considered as part of our 10-Year Plan for 2024-2034.
+The proposed projects developed through the Ngāmotu New Plymouth City Centre Strategy were reviewed as part of our 10-Year Plan for 2024-2034.

 Devon Street Trees